alphanodes/additionals/docs/dashboards.rst

   * dashboard_content_welcome.rb (if your block should be available in welcome dashboards only)

   .. note::
-    Examples: Got to https://github.com/AlphaNodes/additionals/blob/master/app/models/dashboard_content.rb#L29 for examples for that.
+    Examples: Go to https://github.com/AlphaNodes/additionals/blob/master/app/models/dashboard_content.rb#L29 for examples for that.

   Overwrite it with *prepend* (not alias_method) to get no conflicts with other plugins.
 See *redmine_git_hosting* [#githosting]_ for an example implementation for a *block template* [#blocktemplate]_ and a *block definition* [#blockdefinition]_

 That's it.
+As you can see, it's not so hard.
 In case of further questions use the issue tracking system for this project on GitHub.

   .. rubric:: Footnotes